 Game 1: Headbandz

 For the game Headbandz, students place the pile of cards face down.
-One student takes a card and, without looking, places the card to his/her forehead so they other students can see.
+One student takes a card and, without looking, places the card to his/her forehead so the other students can see.
 The other students give that student clues to try and get them to guess what is on the card without saying the words on the card.
 Students can act it out or give any clues to help the other student get the answer.
 This is always a lot of fun.

 Game 2: Tic Tac Toe

-For Tic Tac Toe, students can work in partners of groups of four with two people per team.
+For Tic Tac Toe, students can work in partners or groups of four with two people per team.
 Place the cards face down and then one team draws the first card.
 They read it and then say what the procedure is.
 If correct, they place their “X” or “O” on the game board.
-If incorrect, they put the card at the bottom of the pile and play moves on to the other team.
+If incorrect, they put the card at the bottom of the pile, and play moves on to the other team.
 Get a fun GIANT Tic Tac Toe here.

 Game 3: Bowling

-For bowling, have the students set up the pins and one students takes a card and reads it.
+For bowling, have the students set up the pins and one student takes a card and reads it.
 They then tell the rest their answer.
 If correct, they roll for bonus points.
-If not, play moves to the next player.
+If not, the play moves to the next player.
 When a student gets to roll, I have them set up the pins while the next person is answering their question.
 Students can keep track of the arbitrary points (they love points) on a white point.
 I got this bowling set in the Target Dollar Spot but this one here from Amazon would work, too.

 Game 4: Chutes & Ladders

 For Chutes & Ladders, you just set up the game board as normal.
-Instead of spinning right away a students draws a card.
+Instead of spinning right away a student draws a card.
 They read it and explain what the procedure is for that card.
 If correct, they get to spin and move their game piece.
-If incorrect, they don’t get to spin and game play moves on to the next person.
+If incorrect, they don’t get to spin and gameplay moves on to the next person.
 Chutes & Ladders or Snakes and Ladders or any other variation of the game would work.
 Yard sales are a great place to pick this game up or here it is on Amazon.